CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     ![](../media/Lab_4.1_6.png)

     Connection is established and you can view the data in the preview panel.
-Feel free to navigate through the Applied Steps of the queries.
-Basically, Suppliers query has the details of suppliers and SupplierCategories as the name implies has supplier categories.
-These two tables are joined to create Supplier dimension, with the columns we need.
+Feel free to navigate through the Applied Steps of the queries. the Suppliers query has the details of suppliers and SupplierCategories as the name implies have supplier categories.
+These two tables are joined to create the Supplier dimension, with the columns we need.
 Similarly, we have PO Line Items merged with PO to create the PO fact.
 Now we need to ingest the Supplier and PO data into Lakehouse.

 6. As mentioned earlier, we are not staging any of this data.
-So **right click** on **Supplier** query in the Queries pane and select **Enable staging** to remove the check mark.
+So **right-click** on the **Supplier** query in the Queries pane and select **Enable staging** to remove the check mark.

     ![](../media/Lab_4.1_7.png)

-7. Similarly, right click on **PO** query.
+7. Similarly, right-click on the **PO** query.
 Select **Enable staging** to remove the check mark.

-   > **Note**: We do not have to disable staging for the other three queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied from).
+   > **Note**: We do not have to disable staging for the other three queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied).

 ## Task 3: Configure Data Destination for Supplier and PO queries